rwanderc/blog/content/posts/2022-04-24-spike-generator.markdown

 If you are a "show me code" dude, jump directly to the [repository][repository].

+The year of 2014 was an interesting one to me.
+I joined a company and worked in a project for a couple of months in Kuala Lumpur, Malaysia.
+It was again in the same industry I already worked for years already, but with a different set of experiences.
+I remembered I wanted to put some thoughts into a problem I faced years back and happened to face again there, in Malaysia: **detection of spikes in real time data streams**.
+Then I drafted an algorithm to detect those spikes, but never really wrote it down, until this post.

-In 2014, I drafted an algorithm to detect spikes in real-time data streams, but never really wrote it down.
-At that moment, I was trying to find out a solution to a problem related to the Oil & Gas industry, but eventually I found out it to be an [interesting problem also in neuroscience][neuroscience].
+At that moment, I was trying to find out a solution to a problem in the Oil & Gas industry, but eventually I found out it to be an [interesting problem also in neuroscience][neuroscience] as well.
+In this post, I cover the original problem, but given the same aspects, the solution can be replicated to other scenarios.

 # The Oil & Gas telemetry problem